BobCochran/rj_web/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Note that as of January 2017, the Node.js driver for MongoDB does not yet support the "NumberDecimal" (Decimal128) data format.

 ### Prerequisites

+For all activities:

 MongoDB Community Edition, version 3.4 or newer.
-Database collections in this project make use of the NumberDecimal format, which is new in MongoDB 3.4
+Database collections in this project make use of the NumberDecimal format, which is new in MongoDB 3.4.

+Node.js 7.4 or higher.

+Express.js in the current version.

+Pug.js in the current version.

+Development dependencies:

+morgan

 ```
 Give examples